Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about caramelized brussels sprouts with lemon.
 For the sprout lover or someone who is willing to risk tasting these little, often maligned, veggies this recipe may have you eating them more often.

 This is a guide about shredded brussels sprouts recipe.
 These good for you veggies have many detractors who have labeled them brains and such.
-However, these tiny cabbage looking vegetables can be prepared in many delicious ways.

 This is a guide about bacon brussels sprouts recipes.
 Even if you think you don't like brussels sprouts this tasty dish might change your mind.